Theory of multiple intelligences: Bodily-kinesthetic

 The core elements of the bodily-kinesthetic intelligence are control of one's bodily movements and fine motor control to handle objects skillfully.
 Gardner elaborates to say that this also includes a sense of timing, a clear sense of the goal of a physical action, along with the ability to train responses.
-Kinesthetic ability can be displayed in goal-directed activities (athletics, handcrafts, etc.) as well as in more expressive movements (drama, dance, mime and gestures).
+Kinesthetic ability can be displayed in goal-directed activities (e.g., athletics, handicrafts, etc.) as well as in more expressive movements (e.g., drama, dance, mime, and gestures).
 Expressive movements can be for either concepts or feelings.
-For example, saluting, shaking hands or facial expressions can convey both ideas and emotions.
+For example, saluting, shaking hands, or facial expressions can convey both ideas and emotions.
 Two major kinesthetic categories are gross and fine motor skills.

-Deficits in kinesthetic ability are described as proprioception disorders affecting body awareness, coordination, balance, dexterity and motor control.
+Deficits in kinesthetic ability are described as proprioceptive disorders that affect body awareness, coordination, balance, dexterity, and motor control.

 Gardner believes that careers that suit those with high bodily-kinesthetic intelligence include: athletes, dancers, musicians, actors, craftspeople, builders, technicians, and firefighters.
 Although these careers can be duplicated through virtual simulation, they will not produce the actual physical learning that is needed in this intelligence.

-Often people with high physical intelligence combined with visual motion acuity will have excellent hand-eye coordination and be very agile; they are precise and accurate in movement (surgeons) and can express themselves using their body (actors and dancers).
-Gardner referred to the idea of natural skill and innate kinesthetic intelligence within his discussion of the autobiographical story of Babe Ruth – a legendary baseball player who, at 15, felt that he had been 'born' on the pitcher's mound.
-Seeing the pitched ball and coordinating one’s swing to meet it over the plate requires highly developed visual-motor integration.
-Each sport requires its own distinctive combination of specific skills associated with the kinesthetic and visual-spatial intelligences.
+Often, individuals with high physical intelligence and visual motion acuity have excellent hand–eye coordination and are very agile; they are precise and accurate in movement (surgeons) and can express themselves through their bodies (actors and dancers).
+Gardner referred to the idea of natural skill and innate kinesthetic intelligence within his discussion of the autobiographical story of Babe Ruth—a well-known 20th-century American baseball player who, at age 15, felt that he had been "born" on the pitcher's mound.
+Seeing the pitched ball and coordinating one's swing to meet it over the plate requires highly developed visual-motor integration.
+Each sport requires a distinctive combination of skills associated with the kinesthetic and visual-spatial intelligences.